platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 [^zenodo-integration]: https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content
 [^hermes]: https://github.com/hermes-hmc/hermes

-Less integrated with SCM services are community portals, e.g. the OpenABM [@Janssen2008].
-Here, the code can be archived along with a documentation and metadata.
-It is optionally reviewed and assigned a DOI for citeability.
+Less integrated with SCM services are community portals.
+On CoMSES.net, e.g., the code can be archived along with a documentation and metadata.
+It is optionally reviewed and assigned a DOI for citeability [@Janssen2008].

-> You **_must_** archive and you **_should_** do this on community platforms.
+> You **_must_** archive and you **_should_** do this on a community platform.

 ## Publish your model

 Many scientifc journals nowadays request to publish the source code that has been used to generate figures alongside the journal publication.
-While this is useful from the reusability perspective, it does not acknowledge the amount of work that has been put into the software, documentation [@Hettrick2024]; nor does it take into account that the software might be developed further after the paper has been published.
+While this is useful from a reusability perspective, it does not acknowledge the amount of work that has been put into the software or its documentation [@Hettrick2024]; nor does it take into account that the software might be developed further after the paper has been published.